Agent Skills: Refactoring Skills

 Compare with community implementations.
 Better patterns exist?

-Verification: Each skill has a classification and action.
+Verification: Each skill has a classification and action, informed by analysis report.

 Task 3: Execute Refactoring Plan